Gabriella439/grace/README.md

   This is the feature I'd most like to add, especially if there were some way to implement anonymous recursion, but I couldn't find a simple solution.

+* String interpolation

+  This is possible, but tricky, to lex, so I decided that it would be simpler to remove the feature.

 Grace also does not support the following tooling:

 * A REPL